hathitrust/hathitrust_catalog_indexer/README.md

 Solr should be reachable via the `solr-sdr-catalog` hostname.

 ## How to do the basics
+### Date-independent Indexing

+For use in production environments where daily and monthly indexing are ongoing activities, we enable the indexer to maintain state by writing "journal" files: empty datestamped files in a known location (`JOURNAL_DIRECTORY`).
+The command `cictl index continue` does whatever full or daily indexing is appropriate given the state of the journals.

+Note that all of the `cictl index *` commands write journal files, with the exception of `cictl index file` which takes only an `upd` MARC file rather than a MARC-deletes pair, and is not expected to be used in an environment where date independence is in force.

 ### Putting a new solr configuration into place